ecalder6/azure-gaming/README.md

 * Can't stream games because the screen is locked on the VM?

-    Use the C:\disconnect.lnk in the VM to close the remote desktop connection.
+    Double click on disconnect.lnk on the VM desktop to close the remote desktop connection.

-* Double clicking on C:\disconnect.lnk does nothing?
+* Double clicking on disconnect.lnk does nothing?

-    Right-click on C:\disconnect.lnk and click Properties.
+    Right-click on disconnect.lnk and click Properties.
 In Target, change the "1" to "2":
     ```powershell
     C:\Windows\System32\tscon.exe 2 /dest:console
     ```